Frugal Family Vacations don’t have to be boring. And fun vacations don’t have to be expensive to be memorable.

 1. Shop Early & Get Discounts — Didi Garcia

 Always shop around and plan early.
 Early booked plane tickets can save you a lot.
 Check the area you’re going to for discounts (my husband’s in the Army so we get a lot of discounts).
 Then cook your own meals or at least get the free breakfast.
 Also, timeshare places can be cheap if you look around!

 You don’t have to go far away to relax and have fun.
 Save gas money by picking a town in your own state.
 Each town has different little quirks about it.
 Several weeks before, call the Chamber of Commerce and ask for an info packet on that town.
-These packets contain what they have to offer vacation wise, upcoming events, things to do, places to stay.
+These packets contain what they have to offer vacation-wise, upcoming events, things to do, and places to stay.

 Other tips include:

-- Eat at the value meal at restaurants for lunch, then have a good supper.
+- Eat a value meal at restaurants for lunch, then have a good supper.

 - Haggle: I do know you can haggle with motel staff.
-Many times they want to sell the room, especially if its offseason.
+Many times they want to sell the room, especially if it’s the offseason.
 Hotels have a rock bottom price you don’t know about it.
 You gotta haggle.
 The room count is as important as the price so many times they will reduce it.
 We used this to get up to $30 off as the day of travel got closer.
-The hotel wanted to get the right numbers of rooms sold.
+The hotel wanted to get the right number of rooms sold.